p3palazzo/comparative-histories/paper.md

 architecture of the past: "comparative histories" and "critical history".
 Many textbooks from the 19^th^ and 20^th^ centuries adopted a *comparative method*, made famous by Banister Fletcher's eponymous book [@fletcher:1905history].
-More recently, however, critique has become so central to our understanding of the "duty" of history [@tafuri:1968teorie] that we would hardly admit comparative studies as a form *history* at all.
+More recently, however, criticism has become so central to our understanding of the "duty" of history [@tafuri:1968teorie] that we would hardly admit comparative studies as a form *history* at all.
 This notwithstanding, I argue the comparative form has a